lwolflab/IMIP/ReadME.md

 #### 4.2 Render the image of generated surface using `Ovito Python API`
+Once the extended xyz file is generated, users can use `Ovito Python API` to render the image of generated surface.
+Run the following code to render the image of generated surface.
+Put the molecule and extended `xyz` file in the same directory

 ```python
 ovi_configs = { "molecule": "h2.xyz", # molecule xyz file
                 "grid_type": "xtb", # grid energy value source, for now: xtb or turbomole